Dcroix/PostGresConnectGuide/README.md

 - Easy File Import to Postgres DB
 This notebook presents how to easily import a csv file into a new table in postgres.
 Very useful when you have many columns.
 After importing, alter data types accordingly.
 This is better than creating a table and manually typing each column.
+Perfect for cloud DB connection.
+However, we found out that this only works on DB connect without SSH.
+Will post code for DB connect with SSH soon.

 - Postgres Syntax Guide
 A file with a listing of useful syntax for everyday postgres activities.